-Sarah Binns / Gary Pawson (BS are responsible for ensuring that any asbestos hazards that require specific management instructions are logged in this section.
+Sarah Binns / Gary Pawson (BS) are responsible for ensuring that any asbestos hazards that require specific management instructions are logged in this section.
 Also this person is responsible for making sure this information is understood by anyone who will need to know.

-Hazard Reference All pipe work boxing, water heaters, extractor unit Location All pipe work boxing - due to no access Management Instructions Asbestos survey to be carried out prior to any work.
+Hazard Reference Under floor pipe work - now redundant Location Under floor pipe work Management Instructions Asbestos survey to be carried out prior to removal.